MFMokbel/Crawlector/README.md

 **Note 2**: Empty lines and lines that start with “;” or “//” are ignored.

+# Design Considerations

+- A URL page is retrieved by sending a GET request to the server, reading the server response body, and passing it to Yara engine for detection.
+- Some of the GET request attributes are defined in the [default] section in the configuration file, including, the User-Agent and Referer headers, and connection timeout, among other options.
+- Although Crawlector logs a session's data to a CSV file, converting it to an SQL file is recommended for better performance, manipulation and retrieval of the data.
+This becomes evident when you’re crawling thousands of domains.

 # Limitations

 -	Single threaded
 -	Static detection.
 No dynamic evaluation of a given page's content.